 1. Join a fitness class

-Fitness classes can be daunting at first but they are definitely worth the initial fear.
-Trust me, I once went to a HIIT class and although I felt like I nearly died, the woman next to me told me how relieved she was that she was not the only one struggling to keep up.
-I instantly felt better for going.
+Fitness classes can be daunting at first but they are worth the initial fear.
+They attract a variety of people too so don’t worry about being surrounded by super-fit beefcakes.
 Also, an expensive gym membership is not necessary because you can pay-as-you-go.
 Visit Pay As U Gym to find a gym nearby at a decent price.

 2. Join or start a book club